porcinus/Arma-3/mpmissions/README.md

 This mission is based on the original "Escape from Malden" mission.
 English and French localized.

+##### Important note: Win condition glitch present in original mission is currently in Testing.

 [![prev](EscapeFromTanoaMOD.Tanoa%20preview/preview/main.jpg)](EscapeFromTanoaMOD.Tanoa%20preview/main.jpg)

 My main idea is to allow me and a group of friends to really enjoy this mission.